bramvandenbussche/books/_posts/2018-06-26-Jodi-Taylor---Markham-and-the-Anal-Probing.md

 published: 2017
 goodreads_id: 35176846

+categories: ["Science Fiction"]
-tags: ["Science Fiction", "Short Story", "Humor"]
+tags: ["Science Fiction", "Humor", "Time Travel", "Short Story"]
 ---

 Very, very short story, with Max, Peterson and Markham, but even in that short a timespan, they manage to entertain.